SeedDMS/webdav_checkout/README.md

 Replace `<document root>` with the location of your SeedDMS installation.

-If you like to change `/checkout` to something different, you will also have to set the base Uri in the extension's configuration to your desired value.
+If you like to change `/checkout` to something different, you will also have to set the base uri in the extension's configuration to your desired value.

+If you cannot set an Alias, then set the base uri to the whole path of `/ext/webdav_checkout/op/remote.php`.
+Technically this is just fine, if you don't mind the rather long url.

 All users use the same url (e.g. https://your-domain/checkout), but will see only its own check out space.